WitheredFOT/AppleToAndroidSwitch/README.md

      A: Speed, Customizeability, Fun, Tinkering and Androids are basically an effective Mobile Desktop.

     "Are you doing this just to be different?"
-     A: No, there's so much more I can do on Android than I can iOS.
+     A: No, there's so much more I can do on Android than I can on iOS.

     "What’s wrong with the way we’ve always done things?"
      A: Nothing.
 To me, if anything, it's just better to switch to Android for cost of maintenance.